ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](netscape.gif)](netscape.gif)

 The first method is typically a mathematically generated color map, such as the IM built-in "`netscape:`" color map.
-This provides a set of 216 colors, which will nicely fit into the GIF formats 256 color limit, and still have space for handling image transparency, or even adding some extra colors for special purposes, like shadows, or text overlays.
+This provides a set of 216 colors, which will nicely fit into the GIF format's 256 color limit, and still have space for handling image transparency, or even adding some extra colors for special purposes, like shadows, or text overlays.

 This color map was generated by creating 6 levels of colors for each of the three color channels, producing 6×6×6 colors or 216 colors.
 The number of the beast.

-As only 219 color are used it still has space (for GIF images) to add more colors to the color map for specific purposes.
+As only 219 colors are used, it still has space (for GIF images) to add more colors to the color map for specific purposes.
-For example a transparent color, as well as more grey scale shades.
+For example, a transparent color, as well as more grey scale shades.
 An old Macintosh version of the web-safe map actually did exactly this to try to improve its overall result, but it was only used on Macintosh web clients.

 This is probably the most common 'uniform' (or mathematically derived) colormap in general use, thanks to its simplicity, and its general use on the the World Wide Web.